jamesloper/lemontron/_guides/software-guide.md

 1. Open up the Raspberry Pi webpage by navigating to the network name of the Raspberry Pi in your browser.
 If you named your printer "lemontron" then your URL would be `http://lemontron.local`.
 2. Update everything!
 3. Click on the "Machine" tab (the last one) and then upload this [printer.cfg](/assets/downloads/printer.cfg) file.

+## Customization

+There is so much more that you can do, so feel free to explore Positron's [Config Documentation](https://github.com/Positron3D/PositronConfig/blob/main/README.md).